 You can also submit an information request on the Marine Corps website.

 Becoming a United States Marine is not for everyone.
-Marine Corps basic training is longer and more intensive- physically and mentally- than other military services.
-You will have to undergo a rigorous progressive physical training program to test your strength and endurance.
+Marine Corps basic training is longer and more physically and mentally intensive than other military services.
+You must undergo a rigorous progressive physical training program to test your strength and endurance.
 Apart from that, you must pass strenuous marksmanship and field training, all while trying to get eight hours of sleep every night.

-As you step foot into your recruit training depot, you will soon realize why the Marines have the most brutal boot camps in the Armed Forces.
+As you enter your recruit training depot, you will soon realize why the Marines have the most brutal boot camps in the Armed Forces.
 And once you graduate from basic training, you will understand why the Marines are some of the country’s most diverse, skilled, and reliable fighters.